-The department, over the last two decades, has had the privilege of providing training and understanding in Nuclear Cardiology to postgraduates and undergraduates in Cardiology and Medicine, who are attached for their rotational training and/or want to keep themselves abreast of the latest advances in the field.
+The department, over the last three decades, has had the privilege of providing training and understanding in Nuclear Cardiology to postgraduates and undergraduates in Cardiology and Medicine, who are attached for their rotational training and/or want to keep themselves abreast of the latest advances in the field.

 Patient volume has steadily grown over the years, with the increase in patient numbers generally, recommendations of international subject guidelines and due to the growing confidence of cardiologists, cardiac surgeons and related consultants in the capabilities of the department.

 The department performs more then 3,000 gated myocardial perfusion studies per year, for diagnosis, prognosis and risk stratification of coronary artery disease and assessment of myocardial viability and offers its services to both indoor and outdoor patients of the entitled and non-entitled categories.
 Entitled patients include Armed Forces personnel and their dependents and referred Federal Government employees and their families.
 Non-entitled categories include patients referred by in-house consultants and those referred by consultants practising in other hospitals.
 These include patients granted free concession (like earthquake affectees) or concessional fee rates (like those funded by Fauji Foundation, or being supported from Zakat and Bait-ul-Mal heads).